HarmonizedMRI/B0shimming/example/README.md

 [under construction.
 Jon 6-Aug-2023]

 TODO:
-* Streamline by calling Julia from MATLAB?
+* Streamline workflow by calling Julia from MATLAB?
 Looks like not so straightforward.
 * How to streamline Julia unwrap step (awkward to go back to MATLAB before running shim.jl)
 * Creating f0.mat: Update scripts, and make them vendor-agnostic
    * getb0init.m: clean up, and separate out Julia unwrap step